munrhalls/e-commerce-store-music-instruments/frontend/e-commerce-store-watches/src/CSS_STYLEGUIDE_README.txt

 - b) margin padding borders etc.
 - c) heights widths max min heights etc.
 - d) internals font color bg etc.

+- THIS ORDER HAS USEFUL EFFECTS, OTHER THAN JUST CLARITY:
+    - e.g., if you need to push one element from another, always choose to do so using the "FURTHER FROM ELEMENT" guideline
+    - need icon pushed from text? do it in the containing element if it makes sense